 The results of the entire Autonomic Testing Battery are integrated with a clinical examination of the patient to determine whether or not the patient meets diagnostic criteria for Complex Regional Pain Syndrome.

-Colorado Rehabilitation and Occupational Medicine Physicians Dr. George Schakaraschwili and Dr. Tashof Bernton have attended advanced training at the Mayo Clinic in the administration and evaluation of the Autonomic Testing Battery and have performed Autonomic Testing for over 10 years.
+Colorado Rehabilitation and Occupational Medicine Physician Dr. Tashof Bernton has attended advanced training at the Mayo Clinic in the administration and evaluation of the Autonomic Testing Battery and have performed Autonomic Testing for over 10 years.

 The Autonomic Testing Battery begins with thermographic imaging to measure resting skin temperatures.
 Next, small plastic cups will be placed on the patient’s skin to measure resting sweat output.
 The procedure is painless.